ecmwf-ifs/dwarf-p-cloudsc/README.md

   move parameter structures to constant memory.
 To enable this variant, a suitable CUDA installation is required and the `--with-cuda` flag needs to be passed at the build stage.
+- **dwarf-cloudsc-gpu-scc-cuf-k-caching**: GPU-enabled and further optimized version of CLOUDSC that uses the SCC loop layout in combination with loop fusion and temporary local array demotion, implemented using CUDA-Fortran (CUF).
+To enable this variant, a suitable CUDA installation is required and the `--with-cuda` flag needs to be passed at the build stage.

 ## Download and Installation